Updated: Nov 14, 2022

 Once this number is set, it’s the job of punters to decide if there will be more or less and then wager accordingly.

-For example, during a Denmark game against Tunisia at the World Cup, a bookmaker may predict there to be a total of five goals scored during the game.
+For example, during a Denmark game against Australia at the World Cup, a bookmaker may predict there to be a total of five goals scored during the game.

 How To Sign Up At Sportsbook & Place A Bet On Denmark